2000bera/2000bera/README.md

 I'm Layola — learning how to be a **Data Scientist/Analyst** passionate about turning data into insights.
 Currently, I'm building my skills in:

-- 🐍 Python for Data Science & Machine Learning (in progress in Udemy)
+- 🐍 Python for Data Science & Machine Learning (completed in Udemy)

   Certificate - https://www.udemy.com/certificate/UC-2418611c-b8e6-4eb8-bba5-dc547a62cf5a/
 - 📊 Data Analysis with Pandas (completed in Udemy)